Category: AI

 If you continue to build for legacy search spiders, you are implementing a soon-to-be-lost art.
 If you build for AI Answer Engines, you are building for how information will be accessed moving forward.

-AI is acting as a universal solvent for knowledge work.
-It is systematically breaking down the stable bundles of tasks and skills we’ve traditionally called a “profession.”
+AI is acting as a universal solvent for knowledge work automation, systematically breaking down the stable bundles of tasks and skills we’ve traditionally called a “profession.”
 But dissolution is not destruction.
 When you dissolve a solid, you are simply releasing its elemental parts so they can be recombined into another form.

 From Observation to Action